davidkel/davidkel.github.io/docs/Performance/FabricPerformance.md

 +----------------------------------------+--------+------+-----------------+-----------------+-----------------+-----------------+------------------+
 ```

-The above results are probably at the limit of the fabric network under test and that latency is really above an acceptable threshold.
+Note that the above results were done to with an expectation of no failures.
+We see that the fabric network was not reaching capacity in this test as latency remains very low.

 ## Acknowledgements